 Not forgetting Andrew and ‘Toad’ (Peter, my next door neighbour – ‘Toad’ is a Wind in the Willows reference and very apt) for doing the driving to Gatwick and back from Northney – thank you!

-The degradation legacy of 18 months neglect was mostly overcome with cleaning fluids and WD40 but some issues are more permanent and require repair or replacement.
+The degradation legacy of 18 months of neglect and persistent sunshine was mostly overcome with cleaning fluids and WD40 but some issues are more permanent and require repair or replacement.
 Of the damage, some has been more recently inflicted by stupidity or lack of care and mostly on my part.
 The Nespresso machine’s launch across the galley in the Biscay ‘blow’ to disintegrate on the floor was unnecessary and the ice machine crashing out of its cupboard to smash onto the cooker was very annoying in that the door had simply not been shut properly and in its short life, it had not fulfilled its potential.
 First World problems I guess, maybe I should just relax and enjoy the apricity!